Hang Yuan FC

-Hang Yuan Football Club (航源足球俱樂部 (Háng Yuán Zúqiú Jùlèbù); also spelled Hang Yuen) is a professional football club based in New Taipei, Taiwan that competes in the Taiwan Football Premier League.
+Hang Yuan Football Club (航源足球俱樂部 (Háng Yuán Zúqiú Jùlèbù); also spelled Hang Yuen, currently known as New Taipei Hang Yuan FJCU) is a professional football club based in New Taipei, Taiwan, that competes in the Taiwan Football Premier League.
 The club was previously known as Air Source Development and is currently affiliated with Fu Jen Catholic University.
-Hang Yuan was the first Taiwanese team to take part in the AFC Cup group stage.
+Hang Yuan was the first Taiwanese team to take part in the AFC Cup.

 History

 Intercity Football League era

 The club formed as Air Source Development FC and first entered the Intercity Football League in 2013.
 The club struggled in its early years, regularly having to play in qualification rounds in order to preserve its top flight status.
 In 2013, the club finished 7th of 8 teams, picking up only 7 points.
 Though it won the next season's qualification tournament, it still finished with the same points tally next season, albeit at an improved 6th place due to Chiayi County F.C. finishing rock bottom with 0 points.
 They avoided the preliminary round for the 2015–16 season, but it proved to be their least successful season yet, as they followed Chiayi County in finishing bottom of the table with 0 points.